craignicol/cosmosdb-presentation/slides.md

 ## Projecting data

-@fa[random fa-5x] You can use the change feed to aggregate or otherwise transform data, so that you can have one collection optimised for writes and another optimised for reporting, updated in near-real-time.
+@fa[random fa-5x north-west] You can use the change feed to aggregate or otherwise transform data, so that you can have one collection optimised for writes and another optimised for reporting, updated in near-real-time.

 ---